-The ResourceSync framework specifies the use of the ZIP file format as the packaging format.
-Communities may define their own packaging format.
+The ResourceSync framework recommends the use of the ZIP file format as the packaging format.
+Communities may define their own packaging format, but need to be aware that doing so will have a negative impact on cross-community interoperability.
 A Resource Dump should only point to packages of the same format.